kurecka/rats/CONTIRBUTION.md

 You can find the example source code that builds the `main` executable in [app/main.cpp](app/main.cpp) under the `Build` section in [CMakeLists.txt](CMakeLists.txt).
 If the executable you made does not use the library in [src/](src), then only the first line is needed.

+## Pybind
+The root file of the python `rats` package is `pybind/interface.cpp`.
+The structer of directory `include/pybind` mirrors the structure of `include` directory.
+It is possible to use `pybind` to use python classes in C++ code.
+See `inclue/envs/frozen_lake.hpp` for an example.

 ## Services